In this article:

 I've not received my loan/grant from Student Finance England (or other regional funder) in time for the start of my course; what should I do?

 You will not receive your funding until you have fully enrolled, and King’s has informed your funder that you are attending the course.
-Please note that this usually takes place once teaching has started and not during welcome week.
+This usually takes place once teaching has started and not during welcome week.
 You are advised to have savings and other funds in your bank account to help finance any costs at the start of term, while you wait for your funding to be paid into your account.

 Important to know: If you plan to receive a loan and have your tuition fees paid by Student Finance, you will need to re-apply for this for each year of your studies.